-Background and aims: Leishmaniasis is one of the most overlooked diseases in the tropical areas, which can lead to many deaths and illnesses.
-The present study was designed to determine the trend of cutaneous leishmaniasis in the south of Fars province (south of Iran) during the years 2007-2016.
+Background and aims: Leishmaniasis is one of the most overlooked diseases in tropical areas, which can lead to many deaths and illnesses.
+The present study was designed to determine the trend of cutaneous leishmaniasis in the south of Fars Province (south of Iran) during 2007-2016.

-Materials and Methods: This is a cross-sectional study.
-The study population consisted of all people with cutaneous leishmaniasis referring to the Center for Infectious Diseases in four cities of Larestan, Gerash, Evaz and Khonj in the south of Fars province during the years 2007-2016.
-The incidence of cutaneous leishmaniasis was analyzed using the Cochrane Armitage trend test.
-The significance level was considered 5%.
+Methods: The population of this cross-sectional study consisted of all people with cutaneous leishmaniasis referring to the Center for Infectious Diseases in Larestan, Gerash, Evaz, and Khonj in the south of Fars Province during 2007-2016.
+The incidence of cutaneous leishmaniasis was analyzed using the Cochrane-Armitage trend test, and the significance level was considered 5%.

-Conclusion: According to the research findings, the incidence rate of cutaneous leishmaniasis is declining; however, leishmaniasis is still one of the endemic diseases in the region.
-Therefore, preventive and controlling interventional programs including education of individuals, especially children, environmental cleanup, and extermination and control of stray dogs and rodents in the suburbs can be effective in reducing new cases of the disease.
+Conclusion: According to the research findings, the incidence rate of cutaneous leishmaniasis is declining although leishmaniasis is still one of the endemic diseases in the region.
+Therefore, preventive and controlling interventional programs can be effective in reducing new cases of the disease, including the education of individuals, especially children, environmental cleanup, and extermination and control of stray dogs and rodents in the suburbs.